 Cooperative Agreement: Funding mechanism like a grant except there is substantial programmatic involvement of the sponsor.

 Cost Sharing : When the full stated cost of a project is provided by both the sponsor and the University; the University's formal commitment to fund a portion of a sponsored project is referred to as cost sharing.

 CRLT: Center for Research on Learning and Teaching.
 UM unit that assists faculty and students in improving their pedagogy

 CSCAR: Center For Statistical Consultation and Research -- Offers an integrated, comprehensive statistical consulting service, covering all aspects of a quantitative research project ranging from the initial study design through to the presentation of the final research conclusions.
-A service and research unit of the University of Michigan, administratively located in the Office of the Vice President for Research.
+A service and research unit of the University of Michigan, administratively located in the Office of Research.
 Its staff provides statistical services to faculty, primary researchers, graduate students and staff of the University.
 See: http://www.umich.edu/~cscar

 Cyberinfrastructure: CI refers to a platform of technological and human support for advanced, integrated computation and information resources in the service of research and learning.
 Office of Research Cyberinfrastructure.
 ORCI (pronounced OR-kee) works to advance CI at U-M. See: http://orci.research.umich.edu/

 DRDA: Division of Research Development & Administration -- Pre 1/1/2012 name of the Office of Research and Sponsored Projects, ORSP.

 ECR: Export Control Regulations.
 Legislation and policies controlling dissemination of "technical data" to foreign nationals, governed by the Dept of Commerce and Depts. of Defense and State.